Part II: An Introduction To OSINT Research For Protective Intelligence Professionals

 *As a warning, it is risky to upload images into reverse image search engines, when the image is not already publicly available.
 If you upload a sensitive image or an image that is not already online, you must realize that the image is now out of your hands and those services may store it.

 When we use the term geotagging, it generally means the attachment of geographical data to social posts, images, etc. As an example, Instagram users can include geographical information when they post a new image to their account.
-Unfortunately, (or maybe fortunately), over the past 5 or more years, internet users have become more privacy conscious.
+Unfortunately, (or maybe fortunately), over the past 5 or more years, internet users have become more privacy-conscious.
 As a result, they have dramatically decreased their practice of geotagging their Instagram, Twitter, and other posts.
 However, searching for and exploiting geotagged information should not be neglected completely.
-Here’s one example (pictured on the right) worth exploring, courtesy of Twitter: https://onemilliontweetmap.com/
+Here’s one example (pictured above) worth exploring, courtesy of Twitter: https://onemilliontweetmap.com/

 Suppose you wanted to look at the previous version of a website or even a website that previously existed, but has since been deleted.
 How could you go about it?